calebtech/DataAnalysis/README.md

 3. Click on Activate next to DNS Gateway in the list:
 ![Activate Plugin](https://github.com/calebtech/pictures/blob/master/Screenshot%20from%202019-05-16%2009-09-24.png)

-4. Enter your DNS Gateway API Username and API Password that you received on the email after requesting live credentials.
+4. Enter your DNS Gateway API Username and API Password credentials, If you wish to test the module before you go live, you can you can
 ![Activate Plugin](https://github.com/calebtech/pictures/blob/master/Screenshot%20from%202019-05-16%2009-36-04.png)

 5. Optional Settings